vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

   set protocols static route 10.1.0.0/24 interface wg01

-Assure that your firewall rules allow the traffic, in which case you have a working VPN using WireGuard
+Assure that your firewall rules allow the traffic, in which case you have a working VPN using WireGuard.

 .. code-block:: none